therealdede/tonepi/README.md

-# THIS PROJECT IS WRITTEN COMPLETELY BY AI.
-YES IT IS PROBABLY GARBAGE.
+# This project was completely vibe coded.

-# NO I DO NOT KNOW HOW TO FIX IT.
+# No i do not know how to fix it

-# IF YOU ARE HUMAN, AND DO KNOW HOW TO FIX IT, PLEASE FEEL FREE.
-THANK YOU.
+# If you are human, and do know how to fix it, please feel free.
+Thanks.

 ## QCII Two-Tone Detector (Raspberry Pi 5)

-Headless service that listens for Motorola Quick Call II (QCII) two-tone paging pairs and energizes GPIO-driven relays based on configurable tone maps.
+Headless service that listens for QCII-style two-tone paging pairs and energizes GPIO-driven relays based on configurable tone maps.

 ## Features
 - Real-time detection using Goertzel filters, exact-frequency analysis, document-based FDMA/TDMA bucket decoding, and SNR thresholds.